“GREEN” IS THE NEW RED WINE

 Let’s teach kids to be good to one another, to not drive high or drunk, to chill out a little, and to not be violent.
 It can be done.

-Theresa Healey is a contributing writer to Smoke Signals and the author of a health and lifestyle blog called The Taboo Textbook.
-Theresa is a full-time office lady, part-time writer, and sometimes comedian.
+Theresa Healey is a contributing writer for BARBARI and the author of a health and lifestyle blog called The Taboo Textbook.
+Theresa is a full time writer, mom, and sometimes comedian.
 Her blogging journey started with a poorly-designed tumblr account in 2014 and evolved into an accidental online personality.
 Theresa likes telling jokes and writing weekly movie reviews on Instagram.
-She lives in Portland, Oregon with her fiancé.
+She lives in Portland, Oregon with her family.

 Follow her on IG @TheTabooTextbook.